 I started dabbling in film around 2003.
-In 2005 I won a few awards for a short film called "The Brink" (which can be found on this website), and subsequently completed some feature-writing assignments for producers in Hollywood (which haven't been made - and I don't think ever will, to tell you the truth).
-Film is ridiculously hard as a writer - I wasn't willing to continue putting in all my energy toward something that I didn't see succeeding.
-I'd rather spend my time not succeeding in songwriting!
+In 2005 I won a few awards for a short film called "The Brink" (which can be found on this website), and subsequently completed some feature-writing assignments for producers in Hollywood (which haven't been made into films! - but that's not unusual).

 I love humour.
 My kids think I'm like Jim Carrey (just not as talented or good-looking).
-One of my sons is a dead-ringer for Jim Carrey as an 8 year old (Jim, if you ever need a younger you for a film - let me know).
 I also love the tradition of storytelling to demonstrate concepts that may help children traverse some of life's difficulties (such as being called 'Farty bum breath').

 The Super Ninja Alien Robot Monsters series is for middle readers.
 I wanted to write a books that boys would love, and their parents might also enjoy reading.
 Fortunately, girls also seem to like the stories and characters (and even words like Farty Bum Breath).